 Early settlers discovered that the repeated flooding of the Kootenai River produced rich soil in the valley.
-The U.S. Army Corps of
+The U.S. Army Corps of Engineers created dikes to allow commercial farming of grain and hay in the early part of the 20th

+Kootenai River Days

-Kootenai River Davs August Boundary County Fair September Demolition Derby
+August Boundary County Fair

+September Demolition Derby